This document was compiled and is copyright (2001) by Robert J. Budzynski.

 A related point is that (since Pike 7.2.26 approx.) you can

-use typedef
+use typedef and enum declarations

 in Pike.
 As far as I can see, their usage and properties